 What is to be done with bank accounts after a death varies regionally.
 In some regions, bank accounts are automatically frozen after a death.
 To avoid any complications, the bank should be notified immediately, and you should find out the procedures for releasing these funds, and how to set up a new account for funds received after the death.
 It’s recommended that a joint account stay open for at least six months to allow you to deposit any cheques that are made out to the deceased.
 To take a name off a joint bank account, banks require a Certified Copy of a Death Certificate.
 If the deceased had a safety deposit box in a bank, the contents can be sealed after death and a Certified Copy of a Death Certificate will be required to gain access to the contents.

 Looking for Direction?
-For your convenience we have provided you with directions including a Google Map of our location.
-Enter in your location and Google will provide you turn by turn instructions to find the business.
+For your convenience we have provided you with directions including a Map to our location.

 Have you considered your Funeral Arrangements?